We believe in owning what you do, and standing proud in representation of your Work.

 Garden Grown, Field Tested

-Gamine Workwear is led by Taylor Johnston, a gardener and garden designer based in NYC and Coastal New England.
+Gamine Workwear is led by Taylor Johnston, a gardener and garden designer based in the smallest states’ smallest town.
 Knowing how important it is to create gear that holds up to hard work, every Gamine product (and repair technique) is put to work before it's added to the shop.
 As you would expect from the mind of a gardener, every product in the shop is made with all natural materials and designed to be tossed on the compost pile at the end of its (long) life.

 The Gamine "Business Model"